HiPERCAM/hipercam/docs/files.rst

 lower-right of the lower-left quadrant of CCD 2 for example).
 I plan to update the file with time, and retain old ones for monitoring purposes.
 I identified the bad pixels using a flat field divided by a smoothed version of itself (smoothed with a 20 pixel FWHM 2D gaussian filter).
-The file used for this is also supplied for reference.

 When observing, you should move the target and essential comparison stars away from any such defects, particularly those that appear in red.